GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 Let's look at Option 1 first.

-## Option 1: More Simulations and Calculations
+## Option 1: More Simulations, Voting, and Funding
 Let's say he makes the request.
 Giskard and Daneel will consider his request, but they need more data.

 The next phase involves Calvin simulating what would have to go wrong for the investment to cause problems.
 How much of a drop in production would cause a shortfall?
 How likely is it? etc.